Amokric/Norovirus-spec/design/high_structure.md

 The requirements for the model will outline what the model must do to reach the goals defined in the REQ-purpose.

 In order to run the model and produce the results wanted, it should have:
-- Agents with attributes and behaviours
+- Agents with attributes and behaviours, this includes giving the student agents health statuses to help track disease progression.
 - Agent environment
-- Agent connections and relationships
+- Connections and relationships between the agents

+To meet the requirements needed to run the correct implementation of the model, we will have to initialise the main conceptual objects which make up the model.
 The main conceptual objects for the model have their own specifications and they are listed below:

 1. [[SPC-model_agents]] - Initialise agents within the model.
-2. [[SPC-model_network]] - Set up the networks between the students
+2. [[SPC-model_network]] - Initialise the network and set up the networks between the students
 3. [[SPC-model_disease]] - Initialise the disease within the model and set up the disease progression
-4. [[SPC-model_background]] - Initialise the model baseline and then setup the mitigation strategies as options within the model
+4. [[SPC-model_background]] - Initialise the model baseline and then setup the mitigation strategies as options within the model.

+### Intervention/ Mitigation

+ It is important to understand that the interventions are different than the base model.
+Only after you have implemented the baseline requirements and met the specifications for generating and initialising the agents, network and disease should you implement them.
+As the interventions can only work when the general requirements are fulfilled.

 ### The Model Process

 The process of this model should follow a daily route to evaluate the chances of exposure for the students.
 At the end of each day, we update the status of our students' health status, which is then checked again at the beginning of the next day, if our student is symptomatic, then they are sent back home and the other students proceed with their day evaluation.
+The image below is to provide an idea of how the model should work as it goes through each step.

 ![diagramFlowChat](https://user-images.githubusercontent.com/33029552/88933839-cec24200-d277-11ea-9def-c36845917ec3.jpg)